BoltzExchange/boltz-client/docs/wallets.md

 connected lightning node's internal wallet is available by default.
 All listed wallets can be used for manual swaps (e.g. `createreverseswap`) or [autoswap](autoswap.md).

+## Legacy Wallets

+If an old GDK wallet cannot be migrated automatically, `boltz-client` logs a warning.
+Re-import the wallet from your backup, then use `boltzcli wallet remove` to delete the incompatible wallet from the database.